 Why do you need the boxes anyway?
 Because most of the spoils come from the game, whether it's good equipment or resources enough to at least upgrade the smithy so you can make better equipment.
 The store incidentally also allows to buy pre-boxes, not just Gems.

 It's not that you can not play a game without buying Gems, but I have some suspicion based on the difficulty of the game at the point I'm in, that the game will make it difficult for me to progress further, or require me to wait an unreasonable time and do a very long grind of side missions.

-So I'm sorry friends, there's really no news here.
-Elder Scrolls: Blades has a lot of potential because its games are really fun compared to a mobile game, it's less casual than I expected and its production quality is very high.
-But if you're not willing to pay, it's still a game that uses all the cheapest tricks of microtransactions.
-If you're ready for it, you'll probably enjoy it very much.
-If you expected something else ... it's better to do another round on skiers.
+So I'm sorry friends, there really isn't any news here.
+Although Elder Scrolls: Blades has a lot of potential because its gameplay is really fun compared to a mobile game, it is less casual than I expected and its production quality is very high.
+But when it comes to keeping up with your progress in the game if you're not willing to pay - it's still a game that uses all the cheapest microtransaction tricks.
+If you're ready for it, you'll probably enjoy it a lot.
+If you were expecting something else ... it's better to take another skier round.

 updating: Bethesda indeed listened to complaints and lowered waiting times to silver boxes for an hour only.
 It does make the game a bit more erosive, but does not reduce the fact that you will encounter at some point in the difficulty of having to pass without paying.

 Have you tried Blades with your own hands and eyes?
 Let's talk about experiences in reactions.